TheNoyesLab/WGS_SNP_pipelines/README.md

-"The overall goal of this project is to support an accurate, reproducible, transparent and uniform approach to whole-genome sequence (WGS) analysis for purposes of outbreak detection and pathogen surveillance.
+The overall goal of this project is to support an accurate, reproducible, transparent and uniform approach to whole-genome sequence (WGS) analysis for purposes of outbreak detection and pathogen surveillance.
 * The overarching objective is to demonstrate how different analytic approaches to whole-genome sequence analysis can impact analysis results.
 * Supporting objectives are to evaluate the impacts:
   * dataset